 - Battle Couple: Turalyon and Alleria Windrunner.

-- Black and White Morality: Orgrim Doomhammer and Kilrogg Deadeye are pretty much the only orcs who get portrayed positively at all, and even they openly want to commit genocide on all Azerothian races to prevent themselves from suffering a death by starvation.
-And yet, some fans think the orcs get portrayed too positively.
+- Black-and-White Morality: Orgrim Doomhammer and Kilrogg Deadeye are pretty much the only orcs who get portrayed positively at all, and even they openly want to commit genocide on all Azerothian races to prevent themselves from suffering a death by starvation.

 - The Brigadier: The fantasy version.
 Lothar is the only one capable and willing to handle the burden of leading the heroes.